IKEA

 Modular Armrest System

 One or both armrests detach, allowing a chaise section to be added or repositioned on either side.
-This means your configuration is not locked at purchase — buy the sofa now and add a chaise later.
-The chaise section itself has a consistent community complaint: the far end is thinner by design and sinks significantly with regular use.
-Multiple owners across different years recommend avoiding the chaise end as a primary seat, or planning for it to function more as a footrest than a full seat.
+Configuration is not locked at purchase.
+The chaise section's cushion has a documented thinning at the far end — a design characteristic, not a manufacturing defect — that owners across multiple years consistently flag.
+Plan for the chaise far-end to function more as a footrest than as a primary seat.

 Legs

-Solid oak-veneered wood legs with clear lacquer — a material step above the plastic legs on the EKTORP.
-Assembly tip: rotate each leg counter-clockwise until you feel the thread click before screwing clockwise.
-Several owners have cross-threaded legs by rushing this step, which can compromise the insert in the sofa base.
+Solid wood with oak veneer and clear lacquer — a step above the plastic legs on the EKTORP.
+Assembly note: rotate each leg counter-clockwise until you feel the thread click into alignment before screwing clockwise.
+Multiple owners have cross-threaded the legs by skipping this step, which can compromise the insert in the sofa base.

 Our Ratings